 After 1905 Acclimatization Societies, and later Fish and Game Councils, have continued to rear salmon from stripped ova taken from returning salmon, and have distributed the offspring to other rivers and lakes.
 Quinnat salmon fingerlings introduced to New Zealand freshwater lakes do not spawn.
-The fisheries are instead maintained by continuous ongoing introductions by Fish and Game Councils.
+These lake fisheries are instead maintained by continuous ongoing introductions by Fish and Game Councils.

 Fertilized salmon eggs laid in high country streambeds hatch after two to three months depending on water temperature.
-The young salmon, known as parr, remain in fresh water for between 3 and 10 months as they migrate downriver to the sea and its rich supply of prey.
+The young salmon, known as parr, remain in freshwater for between 3 and 10 months as they migrate downriver to the sea and it’s rich supply of prey.

 Adult salmon remain at sea for 2 to 3 years before returning to the same river where they were reared to breed and die; so completing the cycle.
-While at sea 76 percent of their diet was shown to consist of sprats according to a publication released by Gavin James of NIWA.
-His study was the results of several years work analyzing the stomach contents of over 800 Chinook (or quinnat) salmon taken at sea off the Canterbury coast.
+While at sea 76 per cent of their diet was shown to consist of sprats according to a publication released by Gavin James of NIWA.
+His study was the results of several years of work analyzing the stomach contents of over 800 Chinook (or quinnat) salmon taken at sea off the Canterbury coast.
 Chinook salmon and their distribution in New Zealand – NIWA.